arjunkhatipatel/dark-mode-context/README.md

 # dark-mode-context
-A App to implement dark mode using React Context by Arjun Khati Patel
+An App to implement dark mode using React Context by Arjun Khati Patel